godotengine/godot-docs/classes/class_input.rst

 - :ref:`Vector3<class_Vector3>` **get_accelerometer** **(** **)** |const|

-Returns the acceleration of the device's accelerometer sensor, if the device has one.
+Returns the acceleration of the device's accelerometer, if the device has one.
 Otherwise, the method returns :ref:`Vector3.ZERO<class_Vector3_constant_ZERO>`.

 Note this method returns an empty :ref:`Vector3<class_Vector3>` when running from the editor even when your device has an accelerometer.
 You must export your project to a supported device to read values from the accelerometer.